FHiRE-spectrograph/FHiRE-TCS/README.md

 [x]Be able to turn on/off each of the 26 relays from one RPi.
 [x]Set up communication with low precision boards -- how do you read temperature?
 [x]Use accurate formulas to convert LP sensor voltages to temperature (resistors and diodes)
-[?]Double check chebyshev coefficients (LP resistors show high fluctuations over time.)
+[-]Double check chebyshev coefficients (LP resistors show high fluctuations over time.)
 [x]Add averaging sequence for sensor readings.
 [x]Integrate PWM and PID loop methods to GUI.
-[]Add option to view temperatures of toggled sensors (not a priority).
+[x]Add option to view temperatures of toggled sensors (not a priority).